 Oaklands School recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils and expects all staff, governors, and volunteers to share this commitment.
-We recognise that all children, regardless of age, disability, SEND, gender reassignment, race, religion or belief, sex, or sexual orientation have an equal right to protection from all types of harm or abuse.
+We recognise that all children, regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation or SEND have an equal right to protection from all types of harm or abuse.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.
 We listen to our pupils and take seriously what they tell us, children are aware of the adults they can talk to if they have a concern.
 When there are concerns for a child's welfare, we may need to share information and work in partnership with other agencies.
 We will ensure concerns are discussed with parents/carers first unless we have reason to believe that by doing so would be contrary to the child's welfare.
 This Child Protection and Safeguarding policy underpins and guides our safeguarding procedures and protocols.

-"Schools, colleges and other educational providers have a pivotal role to play in safeguarding children and promoting their welfare."
+"Schools, colleges, early years and childcare settings, and other educational providers (including alternative provision) all have a pivotal role to play in safeguarding children and promoting their welfare.
+Their insight and co-operation are vital to the successful delivery of multi-agency safeguarding arrangements."

-Working Together to Safeguard Children 2018
+Working Together to Safeguard Children 2023